I'm a work-at-home, homeschooling mom of three and a Canadian expat living in Guatemala.

-Quite simply, an imperforate anus is when there is no anal opening.
-In some cases, there may be a very small one, called a fistula, that isn`t big enough for the child to defecate.
-And in other cases, the fistula opens into the urethra or even the vagina, in girls.
-Exactly how this manifests in each child will depend entirely on the child.
+Quite simply, an imperforate anus is when there is little or no anal opening.
+In some cases, there may be a very small opening (called a fistula) that may not be big enough to allow the newborn to defecate.
+And some cases, the fistula opens into the urethra or vagina.

-Imperforate anus is more common in boys than in girls and occurs once in every 5,000 births or so.
-Unfortunately, this type of birth defect is often accompanied by other problems.
+Imperforate anus is more common in males than in females and occurs once in every 5,000 births or so.
+Unfortunately, this type of birth defect is often accompanied by other issues.

-Your baby will probably be diagnosed immediately since one of the tests that the doctors or nurses do when checking a newborn over is slide a finger over the anus.
+Your baby will probably be diagnosed soon after birth, since one of the tests that the doctors or nurses do when checking a newborn over is to slide a finger over the anus.
 It's pretty obvious if there is no opening.
-In this case, the intestine simply ends and the meconium, or feces that the infant is born with, cannot get out.
-This often causes vomiting and a swollen stomach if surgery is not performed shortly after birth.
+In this case, the intestine simply ends and the meconium (or feces) that the infant is born with cannot get out.
+This will cause vomiting and a swollen stomach if surgery is not performed shortly after birth.

-In some cases, the baby will have a fistula, or small opening which misleads parents and doctors by allowing a small amount of feces to come out.
+In some cases, the baby will have a fistula, or small opening, which allows a small amount of feces to pass.
 This fistula may not be where the anus would normally be.
-In girls, it may be in the vagina, in boys it may be in the urethra.
+In females, it may be in the vagina; in males, it may be in the urethra.

-There are two main types of imperforate anus, high and low lesion.
+There are two main types of imperforate anus: high and low lesion.
 Low lesion is when the intestines end very near the anus and this is the easiest to treat.
-High lesion means the intestines end further up in the abdomen.
-In some extreme cases in girls, the urethra, vagina and rectum are all one opening, called a cloaca.
+High lesion is when the intestines end further up in the abdomen.
+In some extreme cases in females, the urethra, vagina, and rectum are all one opening called a cloaca.